How common are grand unified theories?: Methods

 since they are conjugate representations with rescaled $U(1)$ charges. \end{enumerate} While i) and iii) are easily implemented with Mathematica packages such as SuperFlocci~\cite{Gomes:2023pwj} or GroupMath~\cite{Fonseca:2020vke}, ii) is a challenging combinatoric problem since the number of possible charge assignments grows exponentially with the number of fermions.
 In order to deal with this large number of possible charge assignments we use compiled Mathematica code and simplify the problem for a given semi-simple representation in the following way.
-We generate charge assignments for blocks of identical irreducible representations within a given candidate representation in a lexicographic order that does not go through permutations of charges within one block.
+We generate charge assignments for blocks of identical irreps within a given candidate representation in a lexicographic order that does not go through permutations of charges within one block.
 Additionally we split the candidate representation in two and compute anomaly coefficients for charge assignments in each part separately.
 Finally we match those assignments which add up to zero when combined from the two halves.
-Despite the above simplifications we cannot handle semi-simple representations which are composed of a large number of irreducible representations.
-For this reason we restrict the base set to representations that contain no more than $\tilde S \leq 4$ equal semi-simple irreducible representations.
-This is on the one hand necessary to limit the number of $U(1)$ charge assignments when extending the analysis to large fermion dimensions and on the other hand mimics the situation in the SM where no semi-simple irreducible representation appears more than twice in a generation.
+Despite the above simplifications we cannot handle semi-simple representations which are composed of a large number of irreps.
+For this reason we restrict ourselves to representations that contain no more than $\tilde S \leq 4$ equal semi-simple irreps.
+This is on the one hand necessary to limit the number of $U(1)$ charge assignments when extending the analysis to large fermion dimensions and on the other hand mimics the situation in the SM where no semi-simple irrep appears more than twice in a generation.
 We further demand that all forces have at least one particle charged under them.

 \paragraph{SuperFlocci~\cite{Gomes:2023pwj} -- bottom-up determination of unifiability} SuperFlocci is a Mathematica package that ``takes any reductive gauge algebra and fully-reducible fermion representation, and outputs all semi-simple gauge extensions under the condition that they have no additional fermions, and are free from local anomalies''~\cite{Gomes:2023pwj}.
 A theory is unifiable according to the definition laid out in the introduction exactly if SuperFlocci finds a simple gauge extension.